beeb/beeb-li/src/lib/posts/announcing-lintspec.md

 all items, which gives us a nice amount of diagnostics to output (487 of them!).

-I set up `lintspec`'s output format to be as close as possible to what `natspec-smells` is doing, that is including validation of `struct` members and using the bare-bones text output format seen below:
+I set up `lintspec`'s output format to be as close as possible to what `natspec-smells` is doing, that is including validation of `struct` members and using the compact text output format seen below:

 ```
 # natspec-smells output